podefr/sysinfo/docs/CLIENTMODULE.md

     "exposes": []
   },

   // The module's configuration itself.
-This is a blog that's just passed to the init() method.
+This is a blob that's just passed to the init() method.
   "configuration": {
     "timeWindow": {
       "number": 10,